 - 50 g small shallots - whole, peeled and roasted or deep fried

 - 2 tbsp peanuts - pan-roasted, crushed a little

 - In a dry pan, combine the coriander seeds, cumin seeds, white cardamom, cinnamon, cloves, white peppercorns, dried red finger chilli peppers and coarse sea salt and cook over moderate heat until the chillis brown.
 Place the spices in a mortar and finely grind or use a food processor and blend until smooth.

-- Wrap shrimp paste in a section of banana leaf (or foil) and roast the parcel in a frying pan for one minute on each side.
+- Wrap the Thai shrimp paste in a section of banana leaf (or foil) and roast the parcel in a frying pan for one minute on each side.
 Remove shrimp paste from the parcel and set aside.

-- Pour oil in a pan and sauté shallots, garlic cloves, galangal, lemongrass, kaffir lime leaves and Thai shrimp paste until slightly browned.
+- Pour oil in a pan and sauté shallots, garlic cloves, galangal, lemongrass, kaffir lime leaves and shrimp paste until slightly browned.
 Remove the mixture from the heat.